+markups charged by Respondent to consumers are based on dealer discretion and are separate from, and not controlled by, the adjustments for creditworthiness and other objective criteria related to borrower risk that are already reflected in the buy rate.
 Respondent's markup policy did not include consideration of these factors.
 Because the analysis focused on only the difference between each borrower's contract rate and buy rate, it did not make additional adjustments for creditworthiness or other objective criteria related to borrower risk.

-- 18. During the time period covered by the analyses, on average, African-American borrowers were charged approximately thirty-six (36) basis points more in dealer markup than similarly-situated non-Hispanic whites for non-subvented retail installment contracts.
-These disparities are statistically significant,2 and these differences are based on race and not based on creditworthiness or other objective criteria related to borrower risk.
-These disparities mean that thousands of African-American borrowers paid higher markups than the average non-Hispanic white markup and were obligated to pay, on average, over \$250 more each in interest than similarly-situated non-Hispanic white borrowers assuming they held their loans for the full term of the contract. - 19.
-During the time period covered by the analyses, on average, Hispanic borrowers were charged approximately twenty-eight (28) basis points more in dealer markup than similarly-situated non-Hispanic whites for non-subvented retail installment contracts.
+- 18. During the time period covered by the analyses, on average, African-American borrowers were charged approximately thirty-five (35) basis points more in dealer markup than similarly-situated non-Hispanic whites for retail installment contracts.
+These disparities are statistically significant, and these differences are based on race and not based on creditworthiness or other objective criteria related to borrower risk.
+These disparities mean that thousands of African-American borrowers paid higher markups than the average non-Hispanic white markup and were obligated to pay, on average, over \$200 more each in interest than similarly-situated non-Hispanic white borrowers assuming they held their loans for the full term of the contract. - 19.
+During the time period covered by the analyses, on average, Hispanic borrowers were charged approximately thirty-six (36) basis points more in dealer markup than similarly-situated non-Hispanic whites for retail installment contracts.
 These disparities are statistically significant, and these differences are based on national origin and not based on creditworthiness or other objective criteria related to borrower risk.
-These disparities mean that thousands of Hispanic borrowers paid higher markups than the average non-Hispanic white markup and were obligated to pay, on average, approximately \$200 more each in interest than similarly-situated non-Hispanic white borrowers assuming they held their loans for the full term of the contract.
+These disparities mean that thousands of Hispanic borrowers paid higher markups than the average non-Hispanic white markup and were obligated to pay, on average, over \$200 more each in interest than similarly-situated non-Hispanic white borrowers assuming they held their loans for the full term of the contract.

-&lt;sup>2Statistical significance is a measure of probability that an observed outcome would not have occurred by chance.
+&lt;sup>3Statistical significance is a measure of probability that an observed outcome would not have occurred by chance.
 As used in this Consent Order, an outcome is statistically significant if the probability that it could have occurred by chance is less than 5%.

-- 20. During the time period covered by the analyses, on average, Asian and/or Pacific Islander borrowers were charged approximately twenty-five (25) basis points more in dealer markup than similarly-situated non-Hispanic whites for non-subvented retail installment contracts.
-These disparities are statistically significant, and these differences are based on race and/or national origin and not based on creditworthiness or other objective criteria related to borrower risk.
-These disparities mean that thousands of Asian and/or Pacific Islander borrowers paid higher markups than the average non-Hispanic white markup and were obligated to pay, on average, over \$150 more each in interest than similarly-situated non-Hispanic white borrowers assuming they held their loans for the full term of the contract. - 21.
-The higher markups that Respondent charged to African-American, Hispanic, and Asian and/or Pacific Islander borrowers are a result of Respondent's specific policy and practice of allowing dealers to mark up a consumer's interest rate above Respondent's established buy rate and then compensating dealers from that increased interest revenue. - 22.
-Respondent's specific policy and practice of allowing dealers to mark up a consumer's interest rate above Respondent's established buy rate and then compensating dealers from that increased interest revenue continued throughout the entire Relevant Period. - 23.
-During the Relevant Period, Respondent did not monitor whether discrimination on a prohibited basis occurred through the charging of markups across its portfolio of retail installment contracts and did not employ adequate controls to prevent discrimination. - 24.
-Respondent's specific policy and practice of allowing dealers to mark up a consumer's contract rate above Respondent's established buy rate and then compensating dealers from that increased interest revenue without adequate controls and monitoring is not justified by legitimate business need and constitutes discrimination against applicants with respect to credit transactions on the basis of race and national origin in violation of the ECOA, 15 U.S.C. § 1691(a)(1), and Regulation B, 12 C.F.R. §§ 1002.4(a), 1002.6(b)(9).
+- 20. The higher markups that Respondent charged to African-American and Hispanic borrowers are a result of Respondent's specific policy and practice of allowing dealers to mark up a consumer's interest rate above Respondent's established buy rate and then compensating dealers from that increased interest revenue. - 21.
+Respondent's specific policy and practice of allowing dealers to mark up a consumer's interest rate above Respondent's established buy rate and then compensating dealers from that increased interest revenue continued throughout the entire Relevant Period. - 22.
+During most of the Relevant Period, Respondent failed to take timely and adequate action to address markup disparities that Respondent had identified across its portfolio of retail installment contracts.
+As a result, Respondent did not employ adequate controls to prevent discrimination.
+However, during the course of the Bureau's and the DOJ's investigation, the Bank implemented some redress steps that provided relief to approximately 23,000 Affected Consumers. - 23.
+Respondent's specific policy and practice of allowing dealers to mark up a consumer's contract rate above Respondent's established buy rate and then compensating dealers from that increased interest revenue without adequate controls and monitoring is not justified by legitimate business need and constitutes discrimination against applicants with respect to credit transactions on the basis of race and national origin in violation of the ECOA, 15 U.S.C. § 1691(a)(1), and Regulation B, 12 C.F.R. §§ 1002.4(a), 1002.6(a), 1002.6(b)(9).